Scout For Shipwrecks and Glimpse the Northern Lights on This Underrated Coastline in the Midwest

-Wisconsin’s coast—with its cliff-jumping, sea kayaking, and winter surfing—offers plenty of fun experiences.
+Wisconsin’s coast—with its cliff jumping, sea kayaking, and winter surfing—offers plenty of fun experiences.

-Photo by Nejdet Duzen/Shutterstock
+Photo by Jim Schwabel/Shutterstock

 Picture it: Cold-water surfing.
 Scouting for shipwrecks.
 Climbing dunes and leaping off cliffs.
 Chasing waterfalls and napping on empty beaches.
-Wandering a tribal park and catching ribbons of northern lights.
+Wandering through a tribal park and catching ribbons of northern lights.
 You could fly over the Dairy State, but then you’d never experience what can happen on—and near—the water.

 This is how to spend a day (or three) on the Fresh Coast.